-Ovens are amazing.
 Sometimes I will think about how our ancestors had to create fire to get a nice cooked meal, now we can eat cooked food with barely any effort.
-With great ease comes great complacency, and I worry that I’ll forget the oven is on at all.
+But with great ease comes great complacency, and I worry that I’ll forget the oven is on at all.

-After-all there are so many distractions that can lead me to lose focus.
+After-all there are so many distractions that can lead me to forget.
 Or maybe I will just fall asleep.
 What if I head to the store, run into a friend and have a 30 minute chat whilst my quiche bursts into flames.

-OCD makes me believe that multiple checks are vital for safety, but instead make me lose trust in myself.
-That self trust and confidence needs to be brought back by checking the once and not giving into the urge to check again.
+OCD makes me believe that multiple checks are vital for safety, but instead makes me lose trust in myself.
+That self trust and confidence needs to be brought back by checking the once and not giving in to the urge to check again.

 I’m not quite there yet.